-- Row ID: The cradle row number in the dispenser wall. - Column ID: The cradle column number in the dispenser wall. - Wall ID: The number of dispenser wall where the cradle is positioned. - Read Data: Retrieve setting data from the cradle memory and display on the screen. - Write Data: Tap this button to program the row/col/wall information onto the cradle.
-Note that each slot on the Three Slot Cradle needs to be programmed separately. - Enable Fast Charge: Enable the cradle to charge the PS20 at a current of 1.5A (default setting is 1A) - Reset Row: Tap to update the Row ID in the text field to "0" on the application. - Reset Column: Tap to update the Column ID in the text field to "0" on the application. - Reset Wall: Tap to update the Wall ID in the text field to "0" on the application.
+- Modify these settings as desired: - Row ID: The cradle row number in the dispenser wall. - Column ID: The cradle column number in the dispenser wall. - Wall ID: The number of dispenser wall where the cradle is positioned. - Read Data: Retrieve setting data from the cradle memory and display on the screen. - Write Data: Tap this button to program the row/col/wall information onto the cradle.
+Note that each slot on the Three Slot Cradle needs to be programmed separately. - Enable Fast Charge: Enable the cradle to charge the device at a current of 1.5 A (default setting is 1 A) - Reset Row: Tap to update the Row ID in the text field to "0" on the application. - Reset Column: Tap to update the Column ID in the text field to "0" on the application. - Reset Wall: Tap to update the Wall ID in the text field to "0" on the application.